FOR VOLUNTARY ORGANISATIONS:

 Country, state or part of the UK where the PSC usually lives.

 Service address.
 This is an address where legal documents can be served.
 It cannot be a post office box but can be any physical address, such as the company's address or the individual's work address if the individual does not want their residential address to be available to the public.

 Usual residential address.
 This must not be disclosed when making the register available for inspection or providing copies of the PSC register.
 If the residential address has already been included in the register because it is also the service address, it does not need to be given again.

 The date the individual became a PSC in relation to the company.
 This will be 6 April 2016, if the individual met the condition(s) for being a PSC on the day the law came into effect.

 Which of the five conditions for being a PSC are met, with quantification of their interest where relevant.
 If a PSC meets one or more of conditions (i) to (iii), it is not necessary to identify whether they also meet condition iv or v.
-In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (via tinyurl.com/jb8f8pv), can be used.
+In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv), can be used.

 Whether an application has been made for the individual's information to be protected from public disclosure/ This is only available if the person may be at risk of violence or intimidation as a result of being on the register; details are in s.5.3 and annex 1 in the Companies House guidance for companies [see bullet point above].

 If an RLE is entered in a company's PSC register, it is not necessary to look further up the chain and include the people with significant control over that RLE.
 The RLE will, by definition, have its own PSC, so anyone who wants to track the chain of significant control or beneficial ownership farther up can do so by looking at PSC registers all the way up the chain.